List of tallest buildings in the United Arab Emirates

-In 2015, the skyline of Dubai was ranked sixth in the world with 248 buildings rising at least 100 m in height.
-As of 2022, Dubai is ranked fourth for cities with the most skyscrapers taller than 150 m, with 241 buildings.
+In 2015, the skylines of Dubai was ranked sixth in the world with 248 building rising at least 100 m in height.
+As of 2025, Dubai is ranked fourth for cities with the most skyscrapers taller than 150 m, with 251 buildings.
+Ain dubai was completed in late 2021 and it is over 250 meters.

 Tallest buildings

 This list ranks completed and topped out skyscrapers in the United Arab Emirates that stand at least 200 m tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 An equal sign (=) following a rank indicates the same height between two or more buildings.
 The "Year" column indicates the year in which a building was completed.

+Tallest under construction, on-hold, approved and proposed

 Under construction

 This lists buildings that are currently under construction in the United Arab Emirates and are expected to rise to a height of at least 200 m.
 Buildings under construction that have already been topped out are also included.

 On-hold

 This table lists buildings that were at one time under construction in Dubai and were expected to rise at least 180 m in height, but are now on-hold.
 While not officially cancelled, construction has been suspended on each development.